anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-nyc-programme#franciscos">Francisco Souza</a>
       text: "Francisco is a Docker Captain and software engineer at The New York Times."
       icon: user
+    - header: <a href="/2016-nyc-programme#philippes">Philippe Suter</a>
+      text: "Philippe Suter is a Research Staff Member at IBM T.J.
+Watson, working on OpenWhisk."
+      icon: user
 ---